obiknows/oursoulagenda/src/content/oakland-vegan-eats.md

 title: "Oakland Vegan Eats"
 author: Aïssatou
 tags: ["Eats", "Van Life"]
-image: img/oakland.jpg
+image: img/bareknuckle.jpg
-date: "2020-02-01"
+date: "2020-03-05"
 draft: false
 ---

 **THE TOWN!** Oakland is one of our favorite cities and was the place we called home before starting van life.
-There are a ton of vegan options in the area, and we're gonna give you a few of our favorites below.
+There are a ton of vegan options in the area, and we're sharing our favorite spots with you.

 ---